MCP Getting Started

 }

-Add to your Cursor MCP config (~/.cursor/mcp.json on macOS/Linux or %USERPROFILE%\.cursor\mcp.json on Windows):
+Add to your Cursor MCP config (~/.cursor/mcp.json on macOS/Linux or %USERPROFILE%\.cursor\mcp.json on Windows).
+Use the same JSON as Claude Desktop below.

 {